Runa457/chocolate_hunter_runa/README.md

   If health goes to zero or lifespan (turns) is over, the game is over.\
   You can see your current game's score and your best record ever.

++ #### Target type

+  There are 5 types of action's target.\
+  Self: action on self.\
+  Single: select one target.\
+  Multi: select a random target three times.\
+  Enemies: target all enemies.\
+  Entire: target all enemies & self.

 + #### Elements